Can your project succeed without communication?

 The Concept of Success Without Communication

-In the first place, it is worth stating what does it mean to be successful without communication.
+In the first place, it is worth stating what it means to be successful without communication.
 Communication is the transfer of information, ideas, or feelings that people or groups engage in.
-Most of the people think that almost every human productivity has to include communication in one way or another.
+Most people think that almost every human productivity has to include communication in one way or another.
 Nevertheless, success without communication understands the capacity to achieve objectives, get appreciation, or even reach a certain status in either personal or social life without the use of spoken, written, or body language towards other people.

 This notion, of course, goes against popular beliefs and makes one re-evaluate what it means to be successful.
 This does not mean that one would have to be a recluse and not communicate with anyone in any way; it only suggests that there are in some cases other ways of achieving success that do not involve so-called communication.